dmitrya2e/filtration-bundle/Resources/docs/callable-validators.md

 ```

 1. It gets a callable function validator for "apply filter" method.
-2. It checks it the passed callable function is valid.
+2. It checks if the passed callable function is valid.
 3. If the callable function is invalid, an exception will be thrown.
 Otherwise the passed callable function is set as new "apply filter" method.

 To pass a custom callable function validator for applyFilter() method, you can use the option **callable_validator_apply_filter**: